Choose the correct Inline Skates

 Skate Frame

-Most common are plastic frames, aluminium frames and extruded aluminium frames.
-Lets now decide which frame is best for you.
+The most common frames are plastic, aluminium and extruded aluminium.
+Here is how to decide which is best for you.

 Plastic Frame